Ahmed-Abdelgawad-Dev/Online_Store/README.md

 **.env is required  and must be inside .git ignore for security.**
 Here python dotenv package is used, feel free to use any other solution, also put any other credentials here like api secrets key ...etc.
-Example for the required `.env` could be as below and the values can be accessed :.
+Example for the required `.env` :.
 ```dotenv
 SECRET_KEY=django-insecure-9kr=#(!7bp2n65^e4i!5vm6e_3ux3qd7nb0jc2j@i7jyhw)6qa
 DATABASE=....etc